LinqLover/google-photos-rummy/README.md

 - The player must not pick up a card again that has been laid out in an earlier turn.

 If a player has laid out all cards in their hand, this player wins.
-However, the game may be continued at will so you that you do not miss any memory.
+However, the game may be continued at will so that you do not miss any memory.

-**Goal of the game** is it to revive as many beautiful moments as possible, not being the first one to win, so don't you dare to plan any tactical maneuvers!
+**Goal of the game** is to revive as many beautiful moments as possible, not being the first one to win, so don't you dare to plan any tactical maneuvers!

 ## Addendum